Azroph/Azroph/README.md

 ### Hi there 👋

-### I'm Antoine, a young student living in Lyon, specialized in web & mobile developpement. 💻
+### I'm Antoine, a young student living in Lyon, specialized in Web & Mobile Developpement. 💻

 - I like working with peoples and expanding my knowledges
 - I love staying tuned by the latest news !